kafka-ops/julie/docs/how-to-run-it.rst

     $> julie-ops-cli.sh  --help
         usage: cli
-		    --allowDelete                    Permits delete operations for topics
-		                                     and configs. (deprecated, to be
-		                                     removed)
 		    --brokers <arg>                  The Apache Kafka server(s) to connect to.
 		    --clientConfig <arg>             The client configuration file.